Tracking Patterns in Toxicity and Antisocial Behavior Over User Lifetimes on Large Social Media Platforms: Linear instead of log scale for comment order (x-axis)

 \subsection{Slope figures}

-For slope plots (figures similar to Fig. \ref{fig:D_slope}) in the main text, the \enquote{slope} is of a line fitted to a logarithmic x-axis, for consistency with the mean score figures such as Figures \ref{fig:B_rainbow} and \ref{fig:C_rainbow_grid}.
-(To be exact, the line is not fit using linear regression on a log-transformed x-axis, since the error would be off.\cite{holbert2018problems,clauset2009powerlaw} Instead, we used nonlinear least squares regression to fit the function $y = m log(x) + b$.)
+For slope plots in the main text (figures similar to Fig. \ref{fig:D_slope}), the \enquote{slope} is of a line fitted to a logarithmic x-axis, for consistency with the mean-score figures such as Figures \ref{fig:B_rainbow} and \ref{fig:C_rainbow_grid}.

-In this section, slopes are instead fit to the data without log-transforming, simply fitting to $y = m x + b$.
+In this section, slopes are instead fit to the data without log-transforming either axis, simply fitting to $y = m x + b$.

+(To be exact, fitting on the log-transformed x-axis was not done using linear regression on log-transformed data.
+Instead, we used nonlinear least squares regression to fit the equivalent function $y = m \; log(x) + b$.
+However, results are very similar for both fitting methods.
+See Section \ref{section_supp:SB2_pval_tables} for more discussion.)